Wonjae98/Book_RecSys/README.md

   - df : dataFrame
   - num_of_components(int) : desired dimensionality of output data in TruncatedSVD
   - num_of_recommend(int) : the number of books that we will recommend
-  - want_print(boolean) : if true, print the recommendation list
+  - want_print(boolean, default=True) : if true, print the recommendation list

 ### Test function of our model